pi-top/pi-topOS-Recovery/README.md

 This is modified during packaging to instead provide an out-of-the-box automatic installer of pi-topOS via USB device.

+Whilst pi-topOS Recovery will work on any clean FAT formatted SD card, it has been specifically designed to work with pi-topOS SD card images.

 ## USB-based pi-topOS installer

 Inside the `initramfs`, `init` will set up the environment and wait 5 seconds for the user to press Enter to return to their OS's main partition.
 If no input is detected, then `pt-os-installer` will start.